algorithmica-org/algorithmica/content/english/hpc/simd/shuffing.md

 ### Permutations and Lookup Tables

-One very important data processing primitive is the `filter`.
-It takes an array as input and writes out only the elements that satisfy a given predicate.
+Our last major example in this chapter is the `filter`.
+It is a very important data processing primitive that takes an array as input and writes out only the elements that satisfy a given predicate (in their original order).

 In a single-threaded scalar case, it is trivially implemented by maintaining a counter that is incremented on each write:

 ```c++
 int a[N], b[N];